sleeyax/stremio-addons/packages/addons/stremio-podcasts-addon/README.md

 ```
 Replace 'xxx' with your [listen notes API](https://www.listennotes.com/api/) key.

 Now you have to generate the required cache files by running `npm run cache:generate`.
-Don't forget this step!
+Don't forget this step if you want the listen notes catalog to work!

 Finally, to start a development server that watches for file changes run `npm run start:watch`.
 In production you should be using `npm run start`.